FueledByOat/Language_Chat/README.md

-# Language Conversation Web App
+# Language Learning Web App

 This project is a web-based language tool that currently has two modes, conversation through text and chat, as well as an image guessing game to identify items within a random image.
 **Facilitates real-time transcription, translation, and dialogue generation for **Chinese** and **Japanese**.
 It uses **Vosk** for speech recognition, **Hugging Face transformers** for natural language processing, and **DialoGPT** for conversational AI.